 The image presented was the absolute embodiment of its colloquial name of Windhover.

 Deciding that hovering was not going to achieve its prime purpose of getting a meal it opted for an alternative stratagem and dropped down to perch on an upright metal post, a part of the railings guarding the settling pools.
-As a perch it was hardly ideal but the bird persisted, grasping the cold metal with sulphur yellow talons and using its tail to maintain a precarious balance, swaying as periodic gusts of wind caught it by surprise and sought to dislodge it.
+As a perch it was hardly ideal but the bird persisted, grasping the grey metal with sulphur yellow talons and using its tail to maintain a precarious balance, swaying as periodic gusts of wind caught it by surprise and sought to dislodge it.

 It dropped, a sudden movement from perch to ground, achieved in the blink of an eye.
-Sunk into the grass with talons extended, it stood almost enveloped by the grass, wings in heraldic pose, fanned on either side.
+Sunk into the long grass with talons extended, it stood almost enveloped by the grass, wings in heraldic pose, fanned on either side.
 It seemed surprised, as if it had not expected to be where it was, looking around as if uncertain.

 A fractional movement, causing a slight change to the bird's position, revealed a dark brown, mishapen ball of fur, a vole, hanging dead in the terminal caress of needle sharp black claws.
 The Kestrel bent bill to prey and commenced to eat.
-Half the vole was consumed in rapid bites, its bill tip smeared with the blood of the still warm mammal, its crop swelling noticeably as it continued to eat.
+Half the vole was consumed in rapid bites, the bird's bill tip smeared with the blood of the still warm mammal, its crop swelling noticeably as it continued to eat.

-The Kestrel turned its dark eyes in a penetrating gaze to where I stood and seemed to realise that, more used to riding the wind or maintaining a vigil perched high in a tree, it had made itself vulnerable in the grass.
+The Kestrel turned its dark eyes in a penetrating gaze to where I stood and seemed to realise that, more used to riding the wind or maintaining a vigil perched high in a tree, it had rendered itself vulnerable in the grass.

 Grasping the remains of its prey it flew low alongside the railings, then to be swept by the wind up and away into the swaying embrace of the nearby trees.